NEW YORK STATE DEPARTMENT OF HEALTH

 40-2.57 Environmental Health Exposure Investigation, Assessment and Response; Performance Standards - Amend the regulation by correcting a wording omission and to clarify technical terminology.

 46 Physically Handicapped Children - Amend the regulation to update and clarify coverage of medical and orthodontic services to children under the age of 21 years under the Physically Handicapped Children’s Program.
 The proposed amendments will allow the inclusion of specific orthodontic procedures and criteria in the Department’s Medicaid Dental Provider Manual.

-55-2 Approval of Laboratories Performing Environmental Analysis - Amend the regulation to accommodate a tiered level of certification pertaining to types of analysis performed, application requirements, requirements for on-site assessment and proficiency testing as well as requisite qualification of technical directors, and to clarify that regulated analytes exclude analytes considered process controls by the NYS Department of Environmental Conservation (DEC).
+55-2 Approval of Laboratories Performing Environmental Analysis - Amend the regulation to accommodate a tiered level of certification pertaining to types of analysis performed, application requirements, requirements for on-site assessment and proficiency testing as well as requisite qualification of technical directors update the definition of Quality System Standards to reference the most up-to-date standards; clarify that regulated analytes exclude analytes considered process controls by other state regulatory agencies and update qualifications for contract laboratory protocol personnel to establish consistency with Department of Environmental Conservation (DEC).

 55-3 Environmental Laboratory Approval Fee – Amend the regulation to revise the timeline for setting fees charged to environmental laboratories to reflect the State budget process.